matthewtberry/rapidjson/doc/tutorial.md

 a[3] = 4
 ~~~~~~~~~~

 Note that, RapidJSON does not automatically convert values between JSON types.
 If a value is a string, it is invalid to call `GetInt()`, for example.
-In debug mode it will fail an assertion.
+In debug mode this will fail an assertion.
 In release mode, the behavior is undefined.

 In the following, details about querying individual types are discussed.

 ## Query Array {#QueryArray}

 By default, `SizeType` is typedef of `unsigned`.
-In most systems, array is limited to store up to 2^32-1 elements.
+In most systems, array is limited to store up to 2<sup>32</sup>-1 elements.

 You may access the elements in array by integer literal, for example, `a[0]`, `a[1]`, `a[2]`.